 Proficiency in Persian opens up your awareness of a rich and uniquely diverse culture.

-Centuries-old and modern Persian works of literature from Rumi, Hafez, and Ferdowsi, who are major Sufi and epic poets, have inspired creators and writers across the globe.
+Centuries-old and modern Persian literature, including the works of Rumi, Hafez, and Ferdowsi, major Sufi and epic poets, has inspired creators and writers across the globe.

 Literature in the Persian language continues to attract a foreign audience.

-Also, Iran is a significant producer of high-quality and internationally renowned films that have received Oscar, Bodil, Cesar, and many more awards.
+Iran is also a significant producer of high-quality, internationally renowned films that have received Oscar, Bodil, Cesar, and many other awards.

 10. A bridge between other tongues

-Persian has been around for quite many years in Indian, Turkey, Armenia, and more.
-Thus, most native languages in these places have picked up and used more than a handful of Persian words within their daily native language use.
+Persian Persians have lived in India, Turkey, Armenia, and other places for many years.
+Thus, most native languages in these places have picked up and used more than a handful of Persian words in their daily native language use.

-Persian’s tongues have greatly influenced Turkish, Armenian, Hindi, Urdu, Bengali, Arabic, and more.
-Therefore, If you learn Persian, it will broaden your knowledge of these other languages.
+Persian tongues have greatly influenced Turkish, Armenian, Hindi, Urdu, Bengali, Arabic, and more.
+Therefore, learning Persian will broaden your knowledge of these other languages.

 If you’re fluent in English, you already know a slew of Persian words, including a bazaar, candy, caravan, caviar, lemon, kebab, naan, orange, pajama, paneer, pashmina, pistachio, samosa, shawl, sitar, spinach, sugar, tambourine, and typhoon, among others.